Copyright 2006 by Land And Sea Collection, All Rights Reserved

 Cannons and howitzers differ in several aspects.

-A gun was a long-barreled, heavy weapon which fired solid shot at long range with a low degree of elevation using a large
+A gun was a long-barreled, heavy weapon that fired solid shot at long range with a low degree of elevation using a large

 HISTORY OF BONE POW ART: The art of French-Prisoner-of-War is